-Adam Massoud, DC, provides whole-body, intuitive care to people at Greenwich Wellness in Greenwich, Connecticut.
-Believe it or not, reaching optimal health and fitness often starts with your gastrointestinal (GI) system, including the small but mighty gallbladder.
+Adam C. Massoud provides whole-body, intuitive care to people at Greenwich Wellness in Greenwich CT.
+Believe it or not, reaching optimal health and fitness often starts with your gastrointestinal (GI) health in Greenwich CT, including the small but mighty gallbladder.

 Your gallbladder is just one component of your gastrointestinal system.
 It has small bile ducts that connect to your liver and small intestine, and it’s tucked in the upper right abdomen.

 When the gallbladder works properly, it stores and releases bile.
 Bile is a substance composed primarily of cholesterol, bile salts, and bilirubin.
 The liver makes bile to help your body break down fats, and your gallbladder stores bile until it’s needed.